afshinamighi/Courses/basecamp/week09/inf-bc-w09-python.md

 # Python 09: Everything is an Object.

 **Introduction**: This document presents learning activities for Python 09.
 In Python 09, you will get introduced with classes and objects in Python.
+This will be the fist step in Object Oriented Programming in Python.

+**Note**: In this phase, it is expected the learner can divide the program into smaller learning steps.
+The goal and direction of the topics will be provided.
+The learning must take smaller steps towards the goals such that can implement solutions to the given problems and product(s).

 ## Materials: